 Dr. Robert J. Hrubes, SCS Executive Vice President

-CO2OL Tropical Mix involves planting native trees and mixed forests on degraded land used for cattle ranching.
-Locals are trained in sustainable and innovative forest management and are employed with a raft of pension and insurance benefits.
+The project plants native trees and mixed forests on degraded land used for cattle ranching.
+The project works with locals to devise sustainable and innovative forest management practices (while offering them fairly paid employment with insurance and pension benefits).
 They then take charge of the forests, using them for sustainable timber production and cocoa cultivation.

-Not only does this transfer knowledge and create jobs, but it also protects biodiversity and restores a healthy forest ecosystem for sloths and humans alike.
+Not only does this result in symbiotic knowledge sharing and job creation, but it also protects biodiversity and restores a healthy forest ecosystem for sloths and humans alike.